Citizen-Participation-Thesis/deliverable-application/README.md

 Navigate to the "File" drop-down menu and find "Build Settings...".
 Click "Build Settings...".
 You should now see the "Build Settings" window.
 Find and click the "Build and Run".
-You should now see a file manager window
+You should now see a file manager window.
+Click save.

 ## 5. Run the Application and Prepare the QR Code